kroxylicious/kroxylicious.github.io/README.md

 ### Running Locally

-To run the site locally, you'll first need to download the Bootstrap 5 Sass sources by running [local_setup.sh](local_setup.sh).
+To run the site locally, you'll first need to download the Bootstrap 5 Sass sources by running [bootstrap_setup.sh](bootstrap_setup.sh).

 Then install the site's prerequisites by running this: